Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Results and discussion

-The $a$ and $b$ parameters shown in Fig.\,\ref{Fig::TransportParametersVSTime} describe the rigidity dependence of \GCR diffusion tensor $K_{\parallel}$ below and above the break value $R_{k}$.
-These parameter can test how the Sun variability affects the spectrum of magnetic irregularities of the heliospheric plasma, that is, its turbulence spectrum.
-The figure show that both parameters show a characteristic temporal dependence in the epoch considered.
-In the negative polarity epoch of $t{\ll}T_{\rm{rev}}$, and in particular during solar activity minimum, both indexes $a$ and $b$ are seen to vary smoothly and slowly with time.
-Their time dependence in this epoch is well approximated by a linear function, of the type $x(t) = p_0 - p_1(t - t_0)$, with $p_1$\,=\,0.034\,$\pm$\,0.009\,yr$^{-1}$ for both $a$ and $b$, and $p_{0}$\,=\,1.02\,$\pm$\,0.02 and 0.74\,$\pm$\,0.02 for $a$ and $b$, respectively.
-In other words, the overall rigidity dependence of $K_{\parallel}$ is time dependent, but two parameters follows the same behavior so that the ratio $a/b$ is constant.
-Such a behavior is found to hold as long as the solar activity is quiet and the corresponding number of monthly sunspots is below $\sim$\,50.
-Subsequently, in $\sim$\,2010-2011, when the ascending phase of the solar cycle sets in, both parameters $a$ and $b$ start increasing steadily.
+The two spectral indices show a different temporal dependence.
+The index $a$ is found to be essentially time independent, with an average value of $a$ = 1.21$\pm$0.06, while the index $b$ shows a distinct long-term evolution in the considered period.
+During the long unusual minimum from 2006 to 2009, $b$ remains constant at a value of $b$ = 0.74$\pm$0.03, as long as the solar activity is quiet and the corresponding number of monthly sunspots is below $\sim$\,50.
+Subsequently, in $\sim$\,2010-2011, when the ascending phase of the solar cycle sets in, $b$ starts to increase steadily.
 During this period, the \GCR flux decreases steadily as well.
 The increase keeps going during the whole reversal phase, \ie, at full maximum solar activity.
-Here the $a$ and $b$ parameters reach an average maximum value of 1.41\,$\pm$\,0.02 and 1.22\,$\pm$\,0.03, respectively.
-After this phase and during the flux recovery phase in the positive polarity epoch, the indexes $a$ and $b$ are found to show a slightly different time dependence.
-The index $b$ decreases steadily during the descending phase of the solar cycle, until it recovers the values of the previous solar minimum.
-Instead, the index $a$ remains nearly constant at the maximum value over the whole descending phase.
-The different behaviors suggest the evolution of the parameter $a$, in contrast to $b$, is also related to magnetic polarity $A$, It should be noted, however, that the $a$ parameter is poorly constrained in the $A>0$ phase, because the AMS-02 data are available only above 1\,GV of rigidity, and thus they are not highly sensitive to this parameter.
-We remark that, in most of the models, the rigidity dependence of the diffusion tensor is assumed to be constant, so that any time dependence in \GCR diffusion is usually ignored or factorized out, \ie, by assuming separability between rigidity and time variables, $K(R,t){\equiv}K_{0}(t){\times}F(R)$.
-In contrast, our result show that the \GCR variability involves the rigidity dependence of the diffusion tensor, via the spectral indexes $a=a(t)$ and $b=b(t)$.
-This makes the $K_{\parallel}(R,t)$ function of Eq.\,\ref{Eq::KvsR} a \emph{nonseparable} function of rigidity and time variables.
+Here the $b$ parameter reaches an average maximum value of 1.3\,$\pm$\,0.07.
+After this phase and during the flux recovery phase in the positive polarity epoch, the index $b$ decreases steadily during the descending phase of the solar cycle, until it recovers the values of the previous solar minimum.
+Instead, the index $a$ shows no prominent features over the whole descending phase.